aalonso99/ACP-problem-on-R-Shiny/README.md

 # ACP-problem-on-R-Shiny

-The main file is a R Markdown file with R Shiny apps.
+The main file is a R Markdown file with R Shiny apps for a Principal Components Analysis.
 It can be compiled and executed on R Studio or from the browser.

 The report can be read without compiling it at the following link: